- Class: Mammalia

 - Species: langera (long-tailed), chinchilla (short-tailed)

 Smaller than a house cat, with large, dark eyes, velvety rounded ears, and plush, grayish fur, the chinchilla is perhaps one of the most enchanting rodents around!
-They are wildly social, living in family groups, which can form vast colonies, called herds, of over 100 animals.
-Unlike other rodent species, male chinchillas help raise the youngsters if needed.
+They are wildly social, living in family groups, which can form vast colonies, called herds, of over 100 individuals.
+Unlike other rodents, male chinchillas help raise the youngsters if needed.
 And if a female is unable to nurse her own kits, another female may come to rescue and feed her young.
 Now, that’s being neighborly!

 There are two chinchilla species: the long-tailed or Chilean Chinchilla lanigera and the short-tailed Chinchilla chinchilla.
 Both have suffered from excessive hunting and trapping, and both are currently listed by the International Union for Conservation of Nature (IUCN) as Endangered, as their numbers continue to decline despite current protection measures.
 C. lanigera is the type more likely to be kept as a pet.